-While many of you may have favourite brands, your loyalty may be costing you money unnecessarily, especially when you consider that the following 15 items are almost as good – often the same – quality as branded versions.
+Many of us have favourite brands, but that loyalty may be costing you – especially when you consider that the following 15 items are almost as good – often the same – in terms of quality as branded versions.

 So why be loyal to a brand when you can save big bucks by buying these generic options?

 While Australia’s tap water is some of the best (if not the best) in the world, some people insist on buying bottled water.
 If you’re not prepared to save the planet from plastic, you may as well save money on your purchase – and generic bottled water is often as good as any of the big brands.